Professor Engin Isin, BCP (METU), MA (Waterloo), PhD (Toronto)

 Engin was a professor of social science (1996-2002) and Canada Research Chair (2002-2006) at York University, and a professor of politics at The Open University (2007-2016) before joining QMUL in 2017.

-International Security: War and Peace in a Global Context at the University of London Institute in Paris (ULIP).
+POLM974 International Security in University of London Institute In Paris (ULIP).

 Engin has undertaken historical and political sociological studies of British imperial and colonial practices in Africa, America, Asia and Middle East, Ottoman imperial and colonial practices in Europe and Middle East and North Africa and French colonialism in Quebec, Haiti, and Algeria.
 He has also conducted historical sociology of citizenship in Canada and Europe.